slashback100/presence_simulation/README.md

 # Use it

-The component will create an entity called `sensor.presence_simulation`.
+The component will create an entity called `switch.presence_simulation`.
 This entity will be set to `on` when the entity is running. `off` otherwise.
+You have 2 ways of launching the simulation:
+## With the switch
+Toggling the `switch.presence_simulation` will toggle the presence simulation.

+## With the services
 Three services are available:
-## Start the simulation
+### Start the simulation
-The service `presence_simulation.start` will start the simulation and set the `sensor.presence_simulation` entity to `on`.
+The service `presence_simulation.start` will start the simulation and set the `switch.presence_simulation` entity to `on`.
-## Stop the simulation
+### Stop the simulation
-The service `presence_simulation.stop` will stop the simulation and set the `sensor.presence_simulation` entity to `off`.
+The service `presence_simulation.stop` will stop the simulation and set the `switch.presence_simulation` entity to `off`.
-## Toggle the simulation
+### Toggle the simulation
-The service `presence_simulation.toggle` will start or stop the simulation, depending on the current state of the `sensor.presence_simulation` entity.
+The service `presence_simulation.toggle` will start or stop the simulation, depending on the current state of the `switch.presence_simulation` entity.